cat ~/research.md

 I co-develop FERAL (Feature Extraction for Recognition of Animal Locomotion) together with Peter Skovorodnikov.
 FERAL is a supervised video-understanding toolkit for the direct detection of discrete animal behaviours straight from video, bypassing the need for pose estimation.

 Across benchmarks, FERAL outperforms state-of-the-art pose- and video-based models.
-On a dataset of mouse social interaction, it surpasses Google’s VideoPrism while using only a fraction of the training data.
-FERAL generalises across species, recording conditions, and levels of organisation: from single-animal locomotion to complex social interactions and emergent collective dynamics.
+On a dataset of mouse social interaction it surpasses Google’s VideoPrism while using only a fraction of the training data.
+FERAL generalises across species, recording conditions and levels of organisation: from single-animal locomotion to complex social interactions and emergent collective dynamics.

-Example of FERAL detecting behaviours in complex scenes
+FERAL detecting behaviours in complex scenes

 Why this matters for mosquitoes

-For mosquito work, FERAL allows us to automatically annotate frame-level behaviours such as approaches, landings, probing, and escape, directly from high-speed video of HOSTel experiments.
-This makes it possible to compare how repellents, host cues, and genetic perturbations reshape behavioural sequences across thousands of trials and many individuals.
+For mosquito work, FERAL allows us to automatically annotate frame-level behaviours such as approaches, landings, probing and escape, directly from high-speed video of HOSTel experiments.
+This makes it possible to compare how repellents, host cues and genetic perturbations reshape behavioural sequences across thousands of trials and many individuals.

-Projects · In progress
+projects · in progress

 Cell types, mating, and sensory coding in mosquitoes

-Beyond repellents and FERAL, I am involved in several projects in the Vosshall lab that aim to link molecular identity, neural activity, and behaviour in Aedes aegypti.
+Beyond repellents and FERAL, I am involved in several projects in the Vosshall lab that aim to link molecular identity, neural activity and behaviour in Aedes aegypti.

 Mosquito Cell Atlas

-I was part of the consortium that built a single-nucleus transcriptomic atlas of the adult mosquito under the supervision of my amazing colleagues Nadav Shai, Olivia Goldman and Allie DeFoe.
-This The “Mosquito Cell Atlas” provides a molecular map of sensory, neural, and peripheral cell types, which we use as a framework to interpret behavioral phenotypes and to target specific cell classes in future experiments.
+I was part of the consortium that built a single-nucleus transcriptomic atlas of the adult mosquito under the supervision of Nadav Shai, Olivia Goldman and Allie DeFoe.
+The Mosquito Cell Atlas provides a molecular map of sensory, neural and peripheral cell types, which we use as a framework to interpret behavioural phenotypes and to target specific cell classes in future experiments.

-The study got on the cover of Cell.
+The study made the cover of Cell.

 Mating and female choice